Coexistence in preferential attachment networks: Proofs

 The proof of Theorem~\ref{thm:nonlin_unstable} is more involved.
 This is in line with related work in the literature, where conditions for nonconvergence to unstable equilibria are more difficult to find than similar results for convergence to stable equilibria (see~\cite{pemantle2007survey} for a discussion).
 Recall the proof of Theorem~\ref{thm:continuous_case}, where we showed that the limiting distribution in the linear model has no atoms: we used a variance argument for points in $\left( 0, 1 \right)$, and a domination argument for the endpoints $0$ and $1$.
 Our proof of Theorem~\ref{thm:nonlin_unstable} follows similar lines.

 We first proceed by proving Theorem~\ref{thm:nonlin_unstable} for points $z \in \left( 0, 1 \right) \cap Z_P$.
 Intuitively, the process has sufficient noise which prevents it from converging to $z$.
 The following lemma is key to bounding the noise of the process from below.
+Its proof is simple when $p_0 < 1$ and $p_m > 0$; the proof is only lengthy because it deals with the special cases when $p_0 = 1$ or $p_m = 0$.